Which pros should you hire for your home renovation project?

 That’s why it’s so important to have a general contractor on your team first.
 They will be able to tell you whether something that looks beautiful on paper can actually be built a) in the way that it’s drawn and b) within your budget.

-Questions to ask when hiring an interior designer
+RELATED: Read our guide to hiring an interior designer here.

 3. Architects